Are You Suffering from Unhealthy Stress?

 Stress can be caused by a number of factors, including:

 - Medical conditions

 - Fear of public speaking

 - Death of a loved one

-For simplification, we can think of the body as having an “alert mode” and a “healing mode.”
-Classically, the “alert mode” would be induced by a confrontation or threat such as having a dog run out in front of your car.
-With a surge of adrenaline, pulse quickens, eyes become wide, breathing rate increases, and muscles tense.
+For simplification, think of the body as having an “alert mode” and a “healing mode.”
+Classically, the alert mode would be induced by a confrontation or threat such as having a dog run out in front of your car.
+This triggers a surge of adrenaline, and as a result your pulse quickens, eyes become wide, breathing rate increases, and muscles tense.
 All resources of the body are directed toward dealing with that threat.

-In alert mode, other general maintenance functions, such as digesting food, normal immune function, and daily maintenance and repair are placed on hold.
-Assuming the brakes work and the dog is fast, the threat passes, the mind relaxes, and the body goes back to its normal functions.
+In alert mode, other general maintenance functions — such as digesting food, normal immune function, and daily maintenance and repair — are placed on hold.
+Assuming the brakes work and the dog is fast, the threat passes, the mind relaxes, and the body goes back into healing mode and resumes its normal functions.

 In the modern world, however, the perception of threat is around every corner.
 We never get a break from it.
-The body stays in alert mode continually, resulting in a weakening of the other functions of the body (such as digestion or immune function).
+The body stays in alert mode continually, resulting in a weakening of the other functions of the body, such as digestion and immune function.

 Tips for Managing Stress